Things to do When it's Cold Outside

 In a similar vein try blowing bubbles and watch them freeze into ice crystal balloons before they land (or maybe shortly afterwards)

-Expanding ice and bottlesRequirements - empty bottle, glass (with adult supervision) or plastic, with or without top, water, optional - drill or saw
+Expanding ice and bottlesRequirements - empty glass bottle or jar with or without top, water, optional - drill or saw

 A simple one but fun for the younger ones or if you've never done it before.

 On a cold night / day fill a bottle with cold water and screw the lid on tight, place it outside and wait a few hours or until the next day, this is a good one for overnight.
 As the ice freezes it expands and so will split or break the bottle.
-It looks better with a glass bottle as it's more obvious what has happened, though of course you then have broken glass to clean up (easier if you can leave it until the ice has melted) place it on a tray first to make it easier.
-Plastic bottles might just expand with the ice and not split.
+Glass works best here, plastic bottles tend to just expand with the water, even with the lid screwed on tight.
+You do of course have broken glass to clean up (easier if you can leave it until the ice has melted) placing on a tray first will make the clear-up easier.

-Leave the top off the bottle but fill it right to the very brim, you should get a column of ice coming out of the top of the bottle.
+Leave the top off the bottle but fill it right to the very brim, you can get a column of ice coming out of the top of the bottle.

-Drill a hole in the bottle top or saw a slit, with some experimentation you can make some cool shaped ice extrusions.
+Drill a hole in the bottle top or make a slit with a hammer and chisel, with some experimentation you can make some cool shaped ice extrusions.